TheRosettaFoundation/tm-checker/readme.txt

 This collection is for creating a Glossary Checker component to interact with the locConnect server in the Solas architecture.

+Demo files to be used when browsing for file: SolasC_TM_Checker/XLIFF_files/000_tabDelimitedGlossary_en_de.txt SolasC_TM_Checker/XLIFF_files/000_TMX_example_en_fr.tmx SolasC_TM_Checker/XLIFF_files/000_XLIFF_example_en_fr.xlf

+Note: A folder is required at root level called uploads:
+C:\uploads

+Either create this, or the first file write will do so.
+If you get a chmod 777 error, you will have to create the folder manually and set the correct write permissions.

 Contents:
 ---------
 index.html